nehaljwani/team.exiv2.org/book/IMaEA.md

 I found this useful description: [https://libopenraw.freedesktop.org/formats/raf](https://libopenraw.freedesktop.org/formats/raf/).
 I don't recognise the format of the embedded CFA.
 I believe CFA is Color Filter Array.

+Most of the metadata is contained in the embedded JPEG.
+However there is metadata in the embedded TIFF.
+This is discussed here: [https://github.com/Exiv2/exiv2/issues/1402](https://github.com/Exiv2/exiv2/issues/1402).

+The MakerNote in the embedded JPEG in a RAF has a 12 byte header followed by an IFD.
+The 12 bytes header is the ascii string FUJIFILM followed by the bytes 0x0c 0 0 0.
+Perhaps it's a coincidence that that 0x0c00000000 is bigEndian '12'.
+It's possible that the header is "FUJIFILM"long and long is the offset to the IFD.
+As RAF is a big endian file, that's possible.
+The code in both Exiv2 and tvisitor however simply skips the 12 byte header and reads the IFD.

 [TOC](#TOC)
 <div id="RW2"/>